Closing a Bank Account Overseas [Foreign Bank Account]

 This is a common problem for people who live abroad.
 It’s also why having backup accounts is important.
 If one account is frozen, you always have another option.

-For example, let’s say a financial institution freezes your account or disables outgoing transfers.
+For example, let’s say a bank blocks your accounts and now you have a frozen bank account or it disables outgoing transfers.
 To unlock it, the institution requires you to travel to a branch in person and show your ID (this is common with many banks in the US).

 But, that’s inconvenient and expensive for you.
 Especially if you live abroad or don’t live next to a physical branch, an international trip to unfreeze a bank account can easily cost over US $1,000+.